The lab activity described here was created by Erin Bardar and Sarah L Hill of TERC for the EarthLabs project.

 Context for Use

 Having already learned some about the basics of Marine Protected Areas (MPAs) in Lab 4: To Fish or Not to Fish?, students are prepared to learn more about the specific human practices and actions that make these protected areas necessary.
 In this lab, they will learn about overfishing, using the Georges Bank region off the New England coast as a case study.
+They will also be introduced to ocean warming affecting fish stocks, which will be revisited in Lab 8.

 Activity Overview and Teaching Materials